Timber harvest operations.

 (9) Activities or income incidental to timber operations.
 The following activities or income, and the applicable tax classifications are often associated with timber operations.
 These tax-reporting requirements apply even if these activities are incidental to the person's primary business activity.

 (a) Taking other natural products from timberland.

-The taking of natural products such as boughs, mushrooms, seeds, and cones for sale or commercial or industrial use is subject to the extracting B&O tax.
-The sale of these products is subject to the wholesaling or retailing B&O tax, as the case may be.
+The value of natural products such as boughs, mushrooms, seeds, and cones taken for sale or commercial or industrial use is subject to the tax under the extracting B&O tax classification.
+The sale of these products is subject to B&O tax under the wholesaling or retailing tax classification, as the case may be.
 Persons both extracting and selling natural products should refer to WAC 458-20-19301

 (b) Timber cruising, scaling, and access fees.
-Charges for timber cruising, scaling services, and to allow others to use private roads are subject to the service and other activities B&O tax.
+Gross income from timber cruising, scaling services, and allowing others to use private roads is subject to tax under the service and other activities B&O tax classification.
 This tax classification also applies to access fees for activities such as hunting, taking firewood, bough cutting, mushroom picking, or grazing.
-Charges to allow a person to take an identified quantity of tangible personal property are considered sales of that property (see subsection (9)(d) below).
+Charges to allow a person to take an identified quantity of tangible personal property are considered sales of that property.
+See subsection (9)(d) of this rule.